Skip to content

 CSS-in-TS

 The StyleSheet maker functions can describe the generated styles using special types, so when using them, TypeScript will prompt the available CSS selectors.
-This feature combines the methodology of BEM and TypeScript generics, hiding the implementation of styles behind the external interface.
+This feature uses TypeScript generics, hiding the implementation of styles behind the external interface.

 Description of styles